deajan/osync/README.md

 	*/5 * * * * root /usr/local/bin/osync.sh /path/to/your.conf --silent

 Additionnaly, you may run osync in monitor mode, which means it will perform a sync upon file operations on master replica.
-This can be a drawback on functionnality versus scheduled mode because it won't launch a sync task if there are only file modifications on slave replica.
+This can be a drawback on functionnality versus scheduled mode because this mode only launches a sync task if there are file modifications on the master replica, without being able to monitor the slave replica.
+Slave replica changes are then only synced when master replica changes occur.
-File monitor mode can also be launched in daemon mode.
+File monitor mode can also be launched as a daemon with an init script.
+Please read the documentation for more info.
 Note that monitoring changes requires inotifywait command (inotify-tools package for most Linux distributions).
-BSD, MacOS X and Windows are not yet supported for this operation mode.
+BSD, MacOS X and Windows are not yet supported for this operation mode, unless you find a inotify-tools package on these.

 	$ ./osync.sh /path/to/your.conf --on-changes

-	$ ./osync.sh /path/to/your.conf --on-changes --daemon
+Osync file monitor mode may be run as system service with the osync-srv init script.
+Any configuration file found in /etc/osync will then create a osync daemon instance.

+	$ service osync-srv start

-You may then find osync output in /var/log/osync-*.log (or current directory if /var/log is not writable).
+You may find osync's logs in /var/log/osync-*.log (or current directory if /var/log is not writable).

 ## Author